dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T214: Art inspires creativity and provokes thought.
+### T214: It challenges perceptions and inspires creativity.

 |Support|
 |---|